-expertise appointment advised designed reference lease 2.
+expertise appointment advise design/designer reference lease 2.
 3. 4.
-5. His in A client has to call to more than the HR They plan to Our engineers Please make sure to give ake an the new employee to a bigger building sin a project wh with the CEO. resign due to his poo ce their employees ar ich is beneficial to the or work performance. e increasing in numbers masses.
+5. His in A client has to call to make the HR They plan to Our engineers Please make sure to give ake an the new employee to a bigger building sir a project wh with the CEO.
+The resign due to his poouse their employees are ich is beneficial to the or work performance e increasing in numk masses. oers.